luizpauloprado/first-fast-api/README.md

 ## Pydantic vs Dataclasses

-pydantic: integrated to the api, robust validation, helps in doc generation
+pydantic: integrated to the api, robust validation, helps in doc generation, good for public APIs
-dataclasses: preferred for internal data structures, performatic, more work to validade
+dataclasses: preferred for internal data structures, best suit for domains to avoid dependencies, performatic, more explecit, more control, spend less momory, less overhead, may require more work to implemnt validations

 trade-off: Pydantic has a cost for its powerful data validation and parsing features